kjjordans/esphome-devices/src/docs/devices/Arlec-Grid-Connect-Smart-9W-RGB-CCT-LED-Downlight/index.md

 ---

 Sold at Bunnings in Australia.
 Model number ALD092RHA.
+A new version (series 2) of this downlight is being sold which uses the WB3L WIFI module which can not be flashed with ESPHome without swapping the WIFI module.

+# Series 1 Driver
+The series 1 driver can be identified by the model number on the driver TW-092RHA whitout 'series 2' written after the model number.
+There is no indication on the outside of the package which driver is being used.

 Flashing requires opening the inline driver (hence, exposure to line voltage), and soldering wires to the TYWE5P board inside.
 Flashing via tuya-convert did not work for me.
 Assumed to be affected by [New PSK format - Issue #483](https://github.com/ct-Open-Source/tuya-convert/issues/483).